Dominique Wilkins

-Jacques Dominique Wilkins (born January 12, 1960) is a French-born American former professional basketball player who primarily played for the Atlanta Hawks of the National Basketball Association (NBA).
+Jacques Dominique Wilkins (born January 12, 1960) is an American former professional basketball player who primarily played for the Atlanta Hawks of the National Basketball Association (NBA).
 Wilkins is a nine-time NBA All-Star, a seven-time All-NBA Team member and is widely viewed as one of the most acrobatic slam dunkers in NBA history, earning the nickname "the Human Highlight Film".
 In October 2021, he was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
 Wilkins is the leader in most years with the Hawks, 12 seasons, the most games played in Hawks franchise history, with 882, the most minutes played with 32,545, the most career points with 23,292, and the most points per game, with 26.4 points per game.

 Wilkins led the NBA in scoring in the 1985–86 season.
 In 2006, Wilkins was inducted into the Naismith Memorial Basketball Hall of Fame.

 In addition to his 11 seasons with the Hawks, Wilkins had short stints with the Los Angeles Clippers, the Boston Celtics, Panathinaikos of the Greek Basket League, with whom he won his first titles (the FIBA European League and the Greek Cup), Fortitudo Bologna of Lega Basket Serie A, the San Antonio Spurs, and the Orlando Magic before he retired in 1999.
 As a member of the U.S. men's national team, Wilkins won gold at the 1994 FIBA World Championship.

 Early life

 Wilkins was born in Paris while his father was stationed in France as an officer in the U.S. Army.
+His family moved to Texas at the age of five, before relocating.
+Settling in Baltimore, Maryland.
 He has a younger brother, Gerald Wilkins, who also played in the NBA, mainly for the New York Knicks.
 His family moved to Dallas and Baltimore before settling in Washington, North Carolina, where he attended Washington High School.
 He was the back-to-back MVP for the team's consecutive Class 3-A State Championships (1978–1979).
 Wilkins was in the "Faces in the Crowd" section of Sports Illustrated while in high school for a performance in a game vs. a higher classification school in which he scored 48 points, had 27 rebounds, 9 dunks, and 8 blocks.
 Wilkins then starred in the McDonald's All-American Game, the Capital Classic, the Kentucky Derby Festival Classic, and the Dapper Dan Classic all-star games.
 He had 16 points and 12 rebounds in the McDonald's game, 26 points in the Capital Classic, and 22 points in the Derby Classic.

 College career

-Wilkins entered the University of Georgia in 1979 with a reputation as an exciting player and left as the “Human Highlight Film”.
-He averaged 21.6 points a game over his Bulldogs career and was named to the All-Southeastern Conference First Team in 1981.
+Wilkins enrolled at the University of Georgia in 1979 with a reputation as an exciting player.
+He averaged 21.6 points a game over his college career and was named to the All-Southeastern Conference First Team in 1981.
 Likely to go as one of the very top picks of the 1982 NBA draft, he left college after his junior year.